1bardesign/ferris-examples/readme.md

 # Examples for the Ferris Game Framework

-Get your head around how [ferris](https://github.com/1bardesign/ferris) is meant to be used to make games, with a bunch of worked examples.
+Get your head around how [ferris](https://github.com/1bardesign/ferris) is meant to be used to make games, with some worked examples.

 # Demos/Game Split